Reviews You Can Rely On

 The ideal sandal provides a close, responsive connection to the terrain while offering just the right level of protection for comfort and safety.

-In the last decade, we have taken over 100 sandals on diverse adventures, from the heights of the Sierra Nevada to California beaches and all the way to the scenic Blue Ridge Mountains in Virginia.
+In the last decade, we have taken over 100 sandals on diverse adventures, from the heights of the Sierra Nevada to California beaches and the scenic Blue Ridge Mountains in Virginia.
 These adventures have taken us from day treks to water sports.

 The best all-around sandal for most people is the Bedrock Cairn Evo.
 This minimalist pair offers exceptional versatility, with great traction and a flexible sole.
 Testers loved the comfort and simplicity of this sandal.

 The Chaco Z/2 Classic is the best adventure sandal for most people.
-This well-rounded sandal has the necessary comfort, support, and traction for several different environments.
+This well-rounded sandal offers the comfort, support, and traction needed for a variety of environments.
 Despite being one of the heavier options due to the supportive footbed, the weight becomes less noticeable with regular use.

 If a sandal isn't what you're looking for, you might find that a pair of top-ranked men's flip flops or water shoes more aptly fits your preferences.